kosmobiker/data_architecture/README.md

 Here, I'll outline the key components of each part of the data platform and delve into the technologies that can be used, best practices for their implementation, and how they fit into the larger ecosystem of data management.
 This guide will serve as a blueprint for establishing a data-driven culture within an organization, ensuring that every decision is backed by empirical evidence and advanced analytics.

+The purpose of this guide is to provide a comprehensive blueprint for establishing a data-driven culture within an organization, ensuring that every decision is backed by empirical evidence and advanced analytics.

 ## Data Architecture Components